tommyettinger/gdx-backends/README.md

 like `var`: where sourceCompatibility is set in build.gradle files, change it to `sourceCompatibility = 11`
 - [ ] Change GWT's source level to 11 as a special requirement: inside the `gwt` block in the html/build.gradle file, add this line after the compiler settings: `sourceLevel = 1.11`
 - [ ] Make sure your Gradle and/or IDE settings are configured to use JDK 11 or newer.
+This isn't done automatically.
 - [ ] The version for your GWT Gradle plugin may or may not matter, but so far this has been tested only on the most recent version, `org.wisepersist:gwt-gradle-plugin:1.0.13` ;
 [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) stores the plugin version in `gwtPluginVersion` in